C6WX/Group-7-2/README.md

 - Outline the initial goals or objectives you aim to achieve.
 - Identify any anticipated challenges or potential issues that may arise during development.
  ```
-# Project Outline: Boogeyman’s Lullaby
+# Project Outline

 ## Introduction
 This project is a 3D horror puzzle game inspired by Little Nightmares 2.
 The player takes on the role of a child trapped in a large, old-fashioned wooden bedroom, trying to escape from the Boogeyman.
 To survive, they must navigate the dark using candles while solving puzzles to unlock an escape route.
 The game will focus on atmospheric horror, tension-building audio, and immersive puzzle mechanics.

 ## Core Gameplay Mechanics
 The player carries a small candle that helps them see, but they can also light larger candles placed around the room.
 If the player stays in the dark for too long, they will die and have to restart.
 The primary puzzle mechanic involves finding and inputting a combination code hidden in the room to unlock a diary, which contains a key that unlocks the window—the player’s ultimate escape route.